-Our expertise engages people to safety – building and nurturing a proactive safety culture that drives safety performance
+Our expertise engages people with safety – building and nurturing a proactive safety culture that drives safety performance

 A proactive safety culture fosters an environment where staff feel responsible for safety.
 This can be seen when they actively seek improvements, vigilantly remain aware of hazards and utilise systems and tools for continuous monitoring, analysis, and investigation.

 Foundations of a proactive safety culture include shared commitment by staff and management across all levels, to personal safety responsibilities, confidence in the safety system and a documented set of policies and rules which are followed.
 Responsibility for creating a proactive safety culture rests with senior management and relies on having a high degree of trust and respect between them and the workforce.